Rhetos/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 ## Calculations
 Basic calculation types:
 * **Computed** `<Module>.<name> <repository => C# script ...
 Result[]>`
 * **SqlQueryable** `<Module>.<name> <SQL script>` - Queryable calculation, defined inside SQL script.
-Creates new view by given script in database.
-This concept should use SqlDependsOn concept so the database objects could be created by required order.
+Creates new database view by the given script.
+This concept should be used with SqlDependsOn concept, so the database objects could be created at required order.

 Additional concepts:
 * **QueryableExtension** `<Module>.<name> <source DataStructure> <(IQueryable<source> source, repository) => ...
 IQueryable<Result>>` - Extension concept which defines easier calculations like aggregate data on the header of the document, financial consequence of document item and simmilar.
 Types which are returned by expression should have ID field (=sourceItem.ID) and Base (=sourceItem).